nlxai/sdk/packages/website/src/content/03-01-touchpoint-ui-ConversationHandler.md

 };
 ```

-To use this component, you would register it in the `customModalities` option when creating the Touchpoint instance.
+To use this component, you would register it in the `modalityComponents` option when creating the Touchpoint instance.

 ## Sending Messages and Data